Choosing the right books for JEE Mains and JEE Advanced 2018 will provide the correct direction to your JEE preparation.

 Here’s a list of books which teachers and academicians have vouched for over the years.
 What more can you expect in this article?
 Well, a list of books subjects wisely!
 And we have kept the content concise and comprehensive for your benefit.

-JEE Main Books for Mathematics
+JEE Main Books and Preparation tips for Mathematics:

 - Trigonometry: An easy topic.
 IIT JEE never asks very tough questions from it directly.
 Nevertheless, a strong basis is essential to proceed with branches like Calculus and Complex numbers.
 Solve S.L.
 Loney’s book for Trigonometry.
 After that, look at the past IIT JEE problems.